 Doctorate in Robotics Engineering

-The doctorate degree program coursework in robotics engineering emphasizes the application of advanced theories related to computer software engineering, electronics and mechanics toward creating robotic devices.
+Doctoral degree program coursework in robotics engineering emphasizes the application of advanced theories related to computer software engineering, electronics and mechanics toward creating robotic devices.
 Students learn to use knowledge from these disciplines in order to solve complex robotics problems.
-Most doctorate programs in robotics engineering require students to complete a thesis project detailing original research in the field.

 Students often complete both independent and collaborative research assignments.
 The subjects listed below are often covered in a doctorate program in robotic engineering: